sravani2604/blog/blog/content/blog/Using Tags in Azure.md

 +++

-Tags are a really simple feature in Azure, and are amazingingly useful.
+Tags are a really simple feature in Azure, and are amazingly useful.
 If you've spent any time in the portal then you will probably have noticed them.
-They are essential a set of key value pairs that are assigned to the machine to 'tag' them in some way.
+They are essentially a set of key value pairs that are assigned to a resource to 'tag' them in some way.
+In this post we are going to look at how to use tags and how they can be applied.

 ![Tags in the Azure Console](/img/2019/11/Tags01.jpg "What tags look like in the console")